 I’ve always strived to find a comfortable middle-ground which has allowed me to develop good camaraderie, balancing the professional traits of my character with the more relaxed humorous side.
 It’s a tricky one to gauge as it’s likely to require quick-thinking situational evaluation before you respond, but you’ll have to work this out on the job.

 The last three roles that I’ve had have all been at senior manager level.
 Possibly due in part to my age (I’m prepared to share the fact that I’m in my late 40’s, but that’s it).
 But I like to think that it’s due to the fact that I’ve pushed on with my career with more enthusiasm and clarity of direction since my late 30’s.
 This is my third job in plenty less than 10 years, so it’s safe to say that I’m getting around in my middle age.
 But this is the one.
+I chose to pursue my current role because I understood the people, culture, values and practice, and knew that this was the right move.
 This is where I want to be, for sure.
-I selected my current role from an absolute bucketful of others because I knew the people, culture, values and practice was exactly where I wanted to be.

 Sure, you’re going to be the newbie for several weeks, possibly months, but the best approach is to tune into that newness.
 Treat it like a journey of discovery, an untrodden path where you can explore, uncover different practices, meet new characters and grow.
 Try to craft your mindset, your actions and play to your strengths.